Death of person whose body was found in Lincolnton woods ruled suspicious

-LINCOLN COUNTY, NC (FOX 46 CHARLOTTE) – The death of a person whose body was found in the woods in Lincolnton has been ruled suspicious, the Lincoln County Sheriff’s Office said on Wednesday.
+LINCOLN COUNTY, N.C.
+(FOX 46 CHARLOTTE) – The death of a person whose body was found in the woods in Lincolnton has been ruled suspicious, according to the Lincoln County Sheriff’s Office.

 Find out first – Get the latest breaking news from FOX 46 sent straight to your inbox